fogus/spiel/pyramidenspiel/unnamed/README.markdown

  * You can however move pyramids within an opponent's home row
  * No pyramid can land, even in passing, on a smaller pyramid

-Once movement points are spent, no more pyramids can be moved during that player's turn.
+# The controlled roll

 When a player can no longer move she may twist the die either to the left, right, or in one other direction.
 It doesn't matter which axis the 3rd kind of twist occurs, but it must happen the same way for both players for the entire game.

 Variations
 ==========